On profinite rigidity amongst free-by-cyclic groups I: the generic case: Introduction

-Significant progress has been made on the problem of profinite rigidity \emph{within} the class $\mathcal{C}$ of 3-manifolds.
-For example, Wilkes has shown Seifert fibre spaces and graph manifolds are almost profinitely rigid in $\mathcal{C}$ \cite{Wilkes2017,Wilkes2018b,Wilkes2019}.
-Wilton--Zalesskii have shown that the JSJ decomposition and the geometries of the pieces are profinite invariants \cite{WiltonZalesskii2010,WiltonZalesskii2017,WiltonZalesskii2017b,WiltonZalesskii2019}.
-Jaikin-Zapirain showed that being fibred is a profinite invariant of a $3$-manifold group \cite{Jaikin2020} (generalised to LERF groups in \cite{HughesKielak2022}).
-Using Jaikin-Zapirain's result, Liu proved the spectacular theorem that finite volume hyperbolic $3$-manifold groups are almost profinitely rigid \cite{Liu2023}.
-Other results have also been obtained, e.g. \cite{BridsonReidWilton2017,Wilkes2018,BoileauFriedl2020,Zalesskii2022,Liu2023b}.
+Another crucial element is the work Wilton--Zalesskii on profinite detection of Thurston geometries \cite{WiltonZalesskii2017} and of Wilkes and Wilton--Zalesskii on profinite invariance of various decompositions of 3-manifolds \cite{Wilkes2018,Wilkes2018b,WiltonZalesskii2019}.
+The case of Seifert fibred manifolds was entirely solved by Wilkes, who proved that these are almost profinitely rigid in the class of all 3-manifold groups \cite{Wilkes2017}.
+Graph manifolds have received much attention too \cite{WiltonZalesskii2010,Wilkes2018b,Wilkes2019}.
+Most recently, Liu proved the spectacular theorem that finite volume hyperbolic $3$-manifold groups are almost profinitely rigid \cite{Liu2023}.
+Other results have also been obtained, e.g. \cite{BridsonReidWilton2017,WiltonZalesskii2017b,BoileauFriedl2020,Zalesskii2022,Liu2023b}.